 There’s no way of knowing which of your camping chums is Jason either, until he’s already killed you.
 So, you spend much of the game stabbing or beating to death anything that moves in the hopes that you’ll uncover his most cunning of disguises.
 It’s like a mixture of The Thing and Jason Goes to Hell but bad.
 Very, very bad.

-Yep, there’s nothing nice we can say about Friday the 13th the Computer Game, even now 31 years later.
+Yep, there’s nothing nice we can say about Friday the 13th the Computer Game, even three decades years later.
 It’s as ugly as Jason’s face and as nonsensical as his origin story.
 1985 may have seen a New Beginning for the film franchise, but this game killed the video game series dead for a very long time.
+Thank goodness for Gun Media!

-Thank goodness then for Gun Media!
-Check out some of the game play in the video below and tell us whether you remember this turd of a game as fondly as we do, in the comments section below.
+Check out some of the game play in the video below and tell us whether you remember this so bad it’s bad game as fondly as we do.